google/WebFundamentals/src/content/en/updates/2017/10/quotaexceedederror.md

 there is enough room to handle the `appendBuffer()`.
 First, it frees frames from between 0 and 30 seconds before the current time in 30 second chunks.
-Next, it frees frames in 30 second chunks from duration backwards to as close as 30 seconds after `currentTime`..
+Next, it frees frames in 30 second chunks from duration backwards to as close as 30 seconds after `currentTime`.
 You can read more about this in a [Webkit changeset from 2014]([https://trac.webkit.org/changeset/172657/webkit](https://trac.webkit.org/changeset/172657/webkit)).